Employee Assistance Programme

 Dementia is one of the major causes of disability and dependency among older people with no known cure.
 It is estimated that a person is formally diagnosed with dementia every three minutes in the UK and that one in three people born this year will develop dementia in their life.

-It is possible for providers to enter the market at set periods throughout the lifetime of the contract.
+The Council provides both community and accommodation-based services for this cohort, via specific and framework contracts.
+Some contracts allow for providers to enter the market at set periods.
 For more information refer to the following services/contracts:

 A financial assessment may be undertaken for adults who are in receipt of certain services.
-The adult can then choose to have either a managed service via one of the Council's contracts, or manage their own support via a direct payment, personal health budget or individual service fund.
+The adult can then choose to have either a managed service via one of the Council's contracts, or manage their own support via a direct payment, personal health budget or individual service fund, Further information on relevant Market Cohorts supporting People living with and affected by Dementia in Essex can be found HERE

 And to further promote and enhance the conditions which will contribute to a reduction in prevalence and promoting health improvement in the long-term, recognising health inequalities and the wider determinants of health to promote better health outcomes for people across SET.